yymao/phys7730/policies.md

 :::{note}
 The following sections detail the plan, structure, requirements, and expectations of this course.
-This syllabus is not a binding legal contract.
-I will endeavor to follow as closely to the posted policies as possible, and any adjustments to these policies will be communicated timely and clearly to the class.
+They are meant to serve as an outline and guide for our course.
+Please note that these course policies may be adjusted.
+Any adjustment will be communicated to you in a timely fashion.
 :::

 ## Learning Objectives